Lynch School of Education and Human Development

 The major in Applied Psychology and Human Development prepares students for work in human, social, and community services and/or for graduate study in counseling, human development, educational psychology, organizational studies, higher education, and related fields.
 Coursework in this major curriculum offers a theoretical base in developmental and counseling psychology with a focus on understanding psychological processes in a variety of contexts.

-Students in Applied Psychology and Human Development obtain employment in educational, human service, and business settings.
+Students in Applied Psychology and Human Development, in the Classes 2021 and 2022, obtain employment in educational, human service, and business settings.
 A practicum experience is strongly recommended and provides students with an opportunity to develop important professional skills and explore career opportunities.
 The 10-course major provides a strong background in the area of developmental psychology and an introduction to the field of counseling.
 Students choose to concentrate their upper level courses in one of three focus areas: human services, organizational studies, or community advocacy and social policy.
-The major is specifically designed for students who wish to work in a range of human service and community settings.
+The major is designed for students who wish to work in a range of human services and community settings.
+Students in the Class of 2023 and beyond enroll in a 36 credit major, with a required practicum experience, and selected foci in a choice of five areas: human services and health science; organization studies and human capital; policy, advocacy and community change; science of learning; design-thinking and innovation.

-Students in the Applied Psychology and Human Development program are required to complete a minor of six courses in one discipline outside of the Lynch School, either in an interdisciplinary minor or major in the Morrissey College of Arts and Sciences or the Carroll School of Management or in a second major or interdisciplinary major in the Lynch School.
-Graduates receive a Bachelor of Arts or a Bachelor of Science depending on the degree requirements of the second major.
+Students, in the Classes 2021 and 2022, in the Applied Psychology and Human Development major, are required to complete a minor of six courses in one discipline outside of the Lynch School, either in an interdisciplinary minor or major in the Morrissey College of Arts and Sciences or the Carroll School of Management or in a second major or interdisciplinary major in the Lynch School.
+Students in the Class of 2023 and beyond are not required to declare a minor or second major; however, students are encouraged to consider the many minor and major options available.

-In addition, there is a number of Fifth Year Programs available for academically superior students through which the bachelor's and the master's degrees can be earned in five years.
+In addition, there are a number of Fifth Year Programs available for academically superior students through which the bachelor's and the master's degrees may be earned in five years.
 Please refer to the section following the descriptions of majors in the Lynch School of Education for more information about these programs.

 Satisfactory Academic Progress